-Put very simply, with an ISA, you don’t pay tax on any profits you make, but there’s no tax relief on your contributions.
-On the other hand, with a pension, you will receive a 25% tax relief top-up on every contribution you make, and you can expect to pay tax on your profits, although you’re allowed to take up to 25% of your money tax-free.
+Put very simply, with an ISA, you don’t pay tax on any profits you make or interest you gain, but there’s no tax relief on your contributions.
+On the other hand, with a pension, you'll get a 25% tax relief top-up on your contributions you make (as a basic rate taxpayer).
+More on that below.

 How to find the best pension provider

 If you’re looking to transfer your pension, it’s important to try and find a provider that suits your needs and can help you reach your retirement target.
 But how do you find the right provider for you?

 These services are designed to make investing as effortless as possible.
-With Wealthify, for instance, you get to choose how much you want to put into your pension and you can select your risk level, from cautious to adventurous – which will determine how your money is invested.
+With Wealthify (for instance), you get to choose how much you want to put into your pension and you can select a level of risk that suits you.
+This will determine how your money is invested.

 How to transfer a pension

-We’ll do the hard for you, from contacting your old provider to getting your money transferred to us.
+We’ll do the work for you, from contacting your old provider to getting your money transferred to us.
 Once the transfer is completed, we’ll manage your Wealthify Pension and make any adjustments when needed to keep your Plan on track with your investment style and retirement goals.

 Past performance is not a reliable indicator of future results.